 Yes — there's a 10-day free trial with full features.
 After that, a yearly premium subscription unlocks unlimited use.
 Over 5 years, Uniq still costs less than a single Cardo Edge.

-Pro adds IMU crash detection for $70 more.
-Uniq has 10G crash detection in the free trial.
+Pro adds IMU-based motion detection.
 Pro's mesh range is the same as Edge (1.6 km optimistic).
 Uniq's range is internet-bound, effectively unlimited.

 That's exactly what Uniq solves.
 Cardo and Sena cannot mesh together.
 With Uniq, both riders join the same voice channel through their phones, regardless of helmet hardware.